ULL-MII-SYTWS/ull-mii-sytws.github.io-source/tema1-introduccion/gh.md

 ### Example: Getting issues

-Follows an example of query using GraphQL.
+Follows an example of query using GraphQL (see [The Example query in GitHub Docs](https://docs.github.com/en/graphql/guides/forming-calls-with-graphql#example-query)).

 We can set the GraphQL query in a separated file: